-We recently caught up with CIP Berkshire Alum Paul Morris and learned more about what he's been doing since completing his time at CIP.
+We recently caught up with CIP Berkshire Alum Paul M. and learned more about what he's been doing since completing his time at CIP.
 After graduating from high school in Weston, Connecticut, Paul enrolled in CIP Berkshire’s C-STEP program.
 At CIP, he enjoyed working at a variety of internship locations including Norman Rockwell Museum & Meals on Wheels where he served lunch to the elderly.
 He also volunteered at the Berkshire Athenaeum, the Pittsfield Business Journal & enjoyed hosting puppet shows for children.

 While at CIP, Paul learned independent living skills, how to advocate for himself, & participate in group activities with friends.
 As a CIP student, Paul won awards in recreational excellence, missing only one meeting in 3 years.